zedapp/zed/app/manual/configuration.md

         }
     }

-The scriptUrl specified can be any require.js module, loaded from anywhere (e.g. http, https).
+The scriptUrl specified can be any CommonJS module, loaded from anywhere (e.g. http, https).
 If the URL starts with a slash, it is assumed to be located in the Configuration project itself.

 In our Configuration project we create a JavaScript file /user/command/summarize.js as follows to implement this command:

-    define(function(require, exports, module) {
     var session = require("zed/session");

-        return function(options, callback) {
+    module.exports = function(options, callback) {
         var text = "Zed is cool";

         if(options.length === "long") {
             text = "Zed is super duper cool!";
         }
         session.setText(options.path, text, callback);
     };
-    });

-This defines a simple require.js module that imports one of Zed's sandbox APIs (sandbox.md) named "zed/session", which gives you access to open sessions (files).
+This defines a simple CommonJS module that imports one of Zed's sandbox APIs (sandbox.md) named "zed/session", which gives you access to open sessions (files).
 The module exports (returns) a function taking two arguments:

 * options: which contains everything specified in the body of the command spec, so in this case: a "scriptUrl" and "length" key, as well as an extra "path" key that specifies the path of the currently active file.
 * callback: which should be called when the command has done its work.

 Commands are run in the Zed Sandbox (sandbox.md), which is running in a separate process for safety and safe code reloading reasons.
 As a result, you do not have access to all built-in Zed's core APIs.
 However, there is a growing number of specific APIs exposed to you (like the zed/session API in the example), check sandbox.md for more information.

 If you make changes to your command's JavaScript and would like to reload, you can do so by running the "Sandbox:Reset" command.

 For inspiration, it's useful to have a look at the commands defined under /default/mode/* in the Configuration project.
 Here you'll see that many of the features of Zed are implemented as sandboxed custom commands:

 * On-the-fly checking of code (e.g. using jshint for JavaScript)
 * Code beautification
 * Preview rendering
 * CTag providers

 In fact, concepts like "checking" and "beautification" are not built-in Zed features at all, they're 100% defined using custom mode-specific sandboxed commands.

 Keys
 ----

 Keys specifications specify command name to keyboard shortcut mappings.
 Let's look at a snippet from /default/keys.json:

     {
         "keys": {